pgRouting/pgrouting/doc/pickDeliver/VRP-category.rst

 Pick & Delivery
 -------------------------------------------------------------------------------

-Problem: Distribute and optimize the pickup-delivery orders into a fleet of capacitated vehicles and orders and vehicles are with time windows.
+Problem: `CVRPPDTW` Capacitated Pick and Delivery Vehichle Routing problem with Time Windows

-- Times are relative to `0` and can represent:
+- Times are relative to `0`

-  - The beginning of the day
-  - The beginning of the month
-  - 9 am

 - The vehicles

   - have start and ending service duration times.
   - have opening and closing times for the start and ending locations.
+  - have a capacity.

 - The orders

   - Have pick up and delivery locations.
   - Have opening and closing times for the pickup and delivery locations.
   - Have pickup and delivery duration service times.
+  - have a demand resquest for moving goods from the pickup location to the delivery location.

 - Time based calculations: